TanjinaSultana/Tour-And-Guide/README.md

 ## Technology:
 # Fronted:
-• React.js,JavaScript,Material Ui,Tailwind CSS
+• React.js,JavaScript,Material Ui,Tailwind CSS And Html
 # Backend:
-• Express.js and MongoDB
+• Express.js, MongoDB and Firebase

 ## Usage
 To use this Tour-Guide application: